Axway/amplify-central/content/en/docs/connect_manage_environ/connect_api_manager/deploy-your-agents-with-amplify-cli.md

 `discovery_agent.yml` and `traceability_agent.yml` contain the default minimum agent configuration.

-`private_key.pem` and `public_key.pem` are the generated key pair the agent will use to securely talk with the Amplify Platform (if you choose to let the installation generate them).
-In case you are re-using an existing service account, the public key can be retrieved from the service account itself (go to platform.axway.com > Service accounts and search for the correct one).
+`private_key.pem` and `public_key.pem` are the generated key pair the agent will use to securely talk with the Amplify platform (if you choose to let the installation generate them).
+If you are re-using an existing service account, then the public key can be retrieved from the service account itself (go to **platform.axway.com > Service accounts** and search for the correct one).
 Regarding the private key, it is somewhere in your secured storage.

-## Install the agent on the Gateway machine(s)
+## Install the agents on the gateway machine(s)

-For installing the agent, just copy the configuration files, public/private keys and the binaries to your Gateway machine as mentioned by the instruction provided by the Axway Central CLI.
+To install the agents, copy the configuration files, public/private keys, and the binaries to your gateway machine (as mentioned in the instructions provided by the Axway Central CLI).

 Once everything is copied, add the execution rights to the binaries (`chmod +x discovery_agent traceability_agent`).
-Traceability agent configuration file should be writtable only by the owner of the file (`chmod u+rw,og+r ./traceability_agent.yml`).
+The Traceability Agent configuration file should be writable only by the owner of the file (`chmod u+rw,og+r ./traceability_agent.yml`).

 ## Start the agents